DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Additional Information of

 \subsection{Overview of Search in \method}

 We implement a lightweight and reproducible web search and document extraction pipeline to support retrieval-augmented generation.

-\paragraph{Query Processing.} Given a textual query, the system retrieves web pages using a DuckDuckGo-based search interface executed via a subprocess.
+\paragraph{Query Processing.} Given a textual query, the system retrieves web pages using a Google/DuckDuckGo-based search interface executed via a subprocess.
 For each query, the search module requests up to $2N$ candidate URLs to account for filtering and extraction failures, where $N$ is the target number of retained documents.
+To enhance reproducibility, we will provide a frozen corpus snapshot of the retrieval results on the Open Web.

 \paragraph{Domain and Format Filtering.} To improve content quality and reduce noise, retrieved URLs are filtered by: (i) excluding social media and multimedia platforms (e.g., Twitter, YouTube, Instagram), (ii) removing PDF documents, and (iii) ignoring domains matching a predefined blocklist.
 Only standard HTML pages from non-blacklisted domains are processed further.